North Shropshire: Infrastructure

 The main roads in the district were the A41, A49 and the A53.
 There were no motorways.

 There were four railway stations in the district: (Yorton, Wem, Prees and Whitchurch), all on the Welsh Marches Line.
 The Shrewsbury to Chester Line ran through the district as well, but the only station on that section of the line within North Shropshire had been at Baschurch, which had closed in 1965, prior to the district's creation.
 The Shropshire Union Canal and Ellesmere Canal/Llangollen Canal both ran through the district.

+Governance

 Political control

 The first elections to the council were held in 1973, initially operating as a shadow authority until the new arrangements came into effect on 1 April 1974.
-Political control of the council from 1974 until its abolition in 2009 was held by the following parties:
+Political control of the council from 1974 until its abolition in 2009 was as follows:

 Leadership

 The last leader of the council was David Minnery, a Conservative.

+Premises

+When created in 1974, the council inherited various offices from its predecessors, including a relatively new office building on New Street in Wem, which had been completed in 1970 for the old North Shropshire Rural District Council.
+That building was extended in the late 1980s to allow the council's offices to be consolidated there.
+The extended building was formally re-opened by Prince Philip, Duke of Edinburgh on 21 July 1989, when it was renamed Edinburgh House in recognition of his visit.
+On the council's abolition in 2009, Edinburgh House passed to Shropshire Council, which subsequently sold it to a housing association in 2013.